 Monster.com is best known as a site where job seekers visit to apply for jobs and employers post jobs.
 It was founded by Jeff Taylor in 1994 and soon thereafter became the nation’s largest job board.
 In 2016, Monster was bought by Randstad Holding, a Netherlands-based human resources (HR) consulting giant.

 In addition to its vast database of current job opportunities, Monster offers a resume writing service with three plans.
 Under the Basic Plan, you’ll receive a customized resume for $129.
 If you want a cover letter written for you, the Deluxe plan provides one for $169.
-The third plan, Premier, includes a resume, cover letter, and a LinkedIn profile makeover.
+The third plan, Premier, includes a resume, cover letter, and a LinkedIn profile makeover for $349.
 And, if you’re not happy with your resume after 60 days, Monster will rewrite it free of charge.
 The resume writing service has a strict policy of any revisions being requested within five business days.

 We chose Monster.com as our runner-up because, like Let’s Eat, Grandma, it produced a test resume that had many outstanding benefits, including great Skills and Experience sections and lots of industry-related keywords that would get picked up by an applicant tracking system (ATS).
-The biggest drawbacks were that our test resume from Monster.com included some poor formatting and Monster lacks as many additional services.
+The biggest drawbacks were that our test resume from Monster.com included some poor formatting and Monster lacks additional services.

 Related: Read our full review of Monster.com.

 The Muse is a New York City-based online career platform founded in 2011 by Kathryn Minshew, Alexandra Cavoulacos, and Melissa McCreery.
 It prides itself on providing career advice to new generations of job-seekers.